 When you no longer require the structure of our inpatient program, you will sit down with a social worker and discharge planner to discuss the continuing care plan that was started upon your arrival.
 Our social worker will not only provide you with information about local support services, but will also help you cope with the transition out of inpatient treatment.
 On the day of discharge, you will meet with each member of your treatment team so that they can ensure that you are ready to leave the inpatient setting and that you have a stable home environment to return to.

 Some people opt to step down into a structured outpatient program such as an intensive outpatient program (IOP) or a partial hospitalization program (PHP), both of which allow for recovery and treatment during the day while slowly integrating back into regular life in the evenings.
 Others may feel they’ve made enough progress during their stay and are ready for discharge with referrals to our traditional outpatient therapy clinic.
-At Cedar Crest Hospital, we’ll strive to help each client who comes to us for help long after they leave our doors.
+At Cedar Crest Hospital & Residential Treatment Center, we strive to help each patient who comes to us for help long after they leave our doors.